-As a result of this change, except for the Italian subsidiaries whose functional currency is the Euro, Tenaris determined that the functional currency of its other subsidiaries is the U.S. dollar, based on the following principal considerations:
+Except for the Brazilian and Italian subsidiaries whose functional currencies are their local currencies, Tenaris determined that the functional currency of its other subsidiaries is the U.S. dollar, based on the following principal considerations:

-- Sales are mainly negotiated, denominated and settled in U.S. dollars.
-If priced in a currency other than the U.S. dollar, the sales price may consider exposure to fluctuation in the exchange rate against the U.S. dollar; - Prices of their critical raw materials and inputs are priced and / or settled in U.S. dollars; - Transaction and operational environment and the cash flow of these operations have the U.S. dollar as reference currency; - Significant level of integration of the local operations within Tenaris's international global distribution network; - Net financial assets and liabilities are mainly received and maintained in U.S. dollars; - The exchange rate of certain legal currencies has long-been affected by recurring and severe economic crises.
+- § Sales are mainly negotiated, denominated and settled in U.S. dollars.
+If priced in a currency other than the U.S. dollar, the sales price may consider exposure to fluctuation in the exchange rate versus the U.S. dollar; - § Prices of their critical raw materials and inputs are priced and / or settled in U.S. dollars; - § Transaction and operational environment and the cash flow of these operations have the U.S. dollar as reference currency; - § Significant level of integration of the local operations within Tenaris's international global distribution network; - § Net financial assets and liabilities are mainly received and maintained in U.S. dollars; - § The exchange rate of certain legal currencies has long-been affected by recurring and severe economic crises.